JPeer264/brunt/README.md

 ### Production ready code

-Your code gets automatically optimized when triggering `grunt build:prod`
+Your code gets automatically optimized when triggering `grunt build:prod`.
+This includes minified files, selectors, autoprefixer and much more.

+### ES2015 support

+Write your code with ES2015 syntax.

+### Testing

+Test your code with mocha with `grunt test`

+### Linting
+> All configuration files are stored in `config/lint`

+Lint your code with different linting tools with `grunt lint`

+### Live coding

+Always code and see what you did with a self updating browser on your desktop or other devices in your network.

+Just use `grunt serve`

 ## Tasks